Call-for-Code-for-Racial-Justice/FairChange/backend/README.md

 *method:* POST

 This endpoint allows you to create a new incident.
-The body of the post should be a JSON object with the forllowing structure:
+The body of the post should be a JSON object with the following structure:

 ```js
 {